Why add hiking to your yacht charter itinerary?

 Amalfi Coast, Italy

-There are steep cliffs here, covered in lemon groves, with the villages of Positano and Praiano towering over the Tyrrhenian Sea.
-The most popular route is the Path of the Gods: a seven-kilometer stretch that runs along a ledge at an altitude of 400-650 meters.
-The route is narrow, without any handrails, but it does not require special technical skills – the main thing is to avoid walking during the hottest hours of the day.
+There are steep cliffs laced with lemon groves host Positano and Praiano overlooking the Tyrrhenian Sea.
+The popular Path of the Gods is a 7km trail, 400-650m high.
+It’s narrow and rail-less but requires no special skills; avoid the midday heat.
 This climb ends traditionally in Positano with a dip in the water or a glass of limoncello after the completed path.
 This coastline certainly ranks as one of the top few hiking destinations distinguished by its scenic value and wide accessibility.

 Dominica, Caribbean